 It may be just a scare tactic that they use to prevent users from torrenting.
 Either way, Mediacom does receive many DMCA notices from copyright holders, pinpointing certain IP addresses that have downloaded their materials.

 As such, some users have received notices from Mediacom insisting that they would terminate the users’ services for “copyright infringement”, even when those users had been using a VPN that should have protected them.

 The only reasonable and plausible theory for why the speed would be plummeting when using a VPN with Mediacom or why you receive notices is that the VPN itself is to blame.

 I’m uncertain whether Mediacom is actively throttling the speed of VPN users, but considering that there are a lot of companies that use VPNs and have no problems, the problem seems to be elsewhere entirely.

-As such, we should talk about how you can easily manage your VPN to get rid of any leaks, and how you can prevent Mediacom from sending you any notices.
-For the speed throttling, my gut instincts say that it’s also coming from the VPN.
+As such, we should talk about how you can manage your VPN to get rid of any leaks, and how you can prevent Mediacom from sending you any notices.

 As such, here are a few tips and tricks that you can use to build an impenetrable digital shield around you:

-2. For added security, and just to make sure everything is alright, check for any leaks.
-Access any website that searches for DNS leaks, like “ipleak.net”, and see whether the IP you get is that of the VPN or your actual one.
+Go to DNSleaktest.com, and see whether the IP you get is that of the VPN or your actual one.

 If it’s your real IP, then you have a problem.
 Try deactivating WebRTC in your browser.
 Chrome, Firefox, and Opera all have this option activated by default.